juxor/afaq/markdown/secG4.md

 their ownership rights to exclude others).
 As Proudhon argued:

-> _"I have shown the entrepreneur, at the birth of industry, negotiating on equal terms with his comrades, who have since become his workers.
-It is plain, in fact, that this original equality was bound to disappear through the advantageous position of the master and the dependence of the wage-workers.
+> _"I have shown the entrepreneur, at the birth of industry, negotiating on
+> equal terms with his comrades, who have since become his workers.
+It is
+> plain, in fact, that this original equality was bound to disappear through
+> the advantageous position of the master and the dependence of the wage-
+> workers.
 In vain does the law assure the right of each to enterprise . . .
-When an establishment has had leisure to develop itself, enlarge its foundations, ballast itself with capital, and assure itself a body of patrons, what can a workman do against a power so superior?"_ [**Property is Theft!**, p.
+> When an establishment has had leisure to develop itself, enlarge its
+> foundations, ballast itself with capital, and assure itself a body of
+> patrons, what can a workman do against a power so superior?"_ [ **Property
+> is Theft!** , p.
 192]

 Voltairine de Cleyre also came to this conclusion.
 Discussing the limitations of the Single Tax land reform, she noted that _"the stubborn fact always came